-Who make the best new-wave examples?
+Who makes the best new-wave examples?
 There's a wide price disparity … A shorter version of this article is published by the Financial Times.
 Giles Cooke MW of Thistledown Wines is pictured in the ancient Smart Vineyard.

 Having just tasted a dozen wines made from the fashionable Grenache grape in McLaren Vale, South Australia, I thought I’d look up what my friend James Halliday had to say about Grenache in his 1990 Australian Wine Guide.
 (Halliday is by quite a stretch Australia’s best-known and most-experienced wine writer.
 At 82 he has only just relinquished full responsibility for the annual Halliday Wine Companion, which rates virtually every wine made in Australia.)